goofy2k/MIDI-sequencer/README.md

   TODO
   - move the setting of timer tick resolution to outside tick.cpp, preferably to app_main
+  - try to remove the option #define DEFAULTSTATICSTOPPROC  sequencer.cpp:31
   - find ways to increase the resolution again, e.g. by analyzing/ balancing CPU load
   - it looks like the NiCMidi notifier output is delayed irregularly, this may hamper future GUI smoothness